andreysaf/PDF-SDK-Evaluation-2021/README.md

 #### First impressions

 Getting started was much quicker, thanks to good guides.
 The UI and annotations were available straight out of the box as well.
-The selection is accurate and does not flash even through it also uses `PDF.js` under the hood.
-The text selected did run off the page a bit though but overall is better experience.
+The selection is accurate and does not flash even though it also uses `PDF.js` under the hood.
+The text selected did run off the page a bit though but overall it is an improvement.

 ![selection in pdfjs-express](./assets/screenshots/pdfjs-express/pdfjs-express-selection.gif)